microsoft/bonsai-decision-support-interface/README.md

 This repository provides an example of a decision support deployment interface to a bonsai brain.
 The deployment interface connects to an exported brain and runs in a web browser.

-- Supports *number* type states and action only (TODO: extend to other types)
+- Supports *numbers* (float, int, boolean) type states and action only (TODO: extend sample to other types such strings, images)

 ## Pre-requisites